Greek money running out amid opposition to tax hike

 The move casts doubt on the government's goal to plug a 2 billion euro hole in its 2011 budget and meet the deficit goals its EU/IMF lenders have set to continue bankrolling the cash-strapped country.

-Euro zone policymakers threatened last week to withhold the sixth bailout tranche, of about 8 billion euros ($11 billion), because of the country's repeated fiscal slippages.
+Euro zone policymakers threatened last week to withhold the sixth bailout tranche, of about 8 billion euros (6.9 billion pounds), because of the country's repeated fiscal slippages.

+European Council President Herman Van Rompuy welcomed the fiscal measures Athens announced over the weekend and said representatives of the European Commission, the International Monetary Fund and the European Central Bank, the so-called troika, would return to resume talks on Monday.

+Greece needs to get its next 8.0 billion euro loan tranche under the first bailout package to avert default down the line as it will be running on empty after some time in October.

-The Greek government announced on Sunday a new property tax to make sure it will comply with the terms and qualify for the tranche.
-The EU's Commissioner for Monetary Affairs, Olli Rehn, welcomed the move, saying it went "a long way" toward meeting the country's targets.
+The government on Sunday announced the new property tax to make sure it will comply with the terms and qualify for the tranche.
+The EU's Commissioner for Monetary Affairs, Olli Rehn, said the measure went "a long way" towards meeting the country's targets.

-"PPC is no cowboy and no sheriff to put the gun at the Greek people's head," the company's labor union GENOP/DEH said in a statement.
+"PPC is no cowboy and no sheriff to put the gun at the Greek people's head," the company's labour union GENOP/DEH said in a statement.

 GENOP officials said they would obstruct the issuing of bills and order PPC employees not to cut the power of customers who refuse to pay the tax.